donomii/Quon/README.md

 # Quon

 Quon is a self hosting programming language.
 A self-compiling compiler, or a kind of portable macro language.
-It is a system that can compile itself into many other programming languages, and then compile itself again from there.
+It is a program that can compile itself into many other programming languages, and then compile itself again from there.
 It can run on any system that it has a compiler target for, and adding new targets is relatively easy.

-## Write your program in every language
+It has no practical use, except to exist.

+## How

 Quon is a self-hosting compiler that targets other languages, rather than direct machine code.
 It uses the data types and functions of the host language, and is completely interoperable with it.
-This provides access to all the libraries and abilities of the host language, (but then the program is no longer portable).
+This provides access to all the libraries and abilities of the host language.
+There is o need to provide external declarations or bindings, quon accesses all the host language's functions and data types directly.

-## Build portable libraries

-Despite the focus on portable programs, the real use of Quon is building portable libraries.
-Write your program as a library, and you can be confident that no matter which language you end up using, your library will be available there.

 ## Current status